-Direct Certification Checklist

-The Texas Eligibility List Management System (Texas ELMS), formerly known as DCDV (Direct Certification/Direct Verification) is the software system used by school districts in Texas to directly certify their students.
+Checklist when doing Direct Certification The Texas Eligibility List Management System (Texas ELMS), formerly known as DCDV (Direct Certification/Direct Verification) is the software system used by school districts in Texas to directly certify their students.
 The Texas ELMS aims to streamline the process of matching enrollment records with the students in households receiving assistance through need-based programs such as SNAP and/or TANF.
 It allows school districts (Contracting Entities) to upload enrollment files, download and search matches, download reports, and verify eligibility.
 TDA has provided guidelines and recommendations to help Contracting Entities navigate the Texas ELMS system.
-Specific instructions can be found below: (bit.ly/2V6HmqN)
+Specific instructions can be found below: - To use the Texas ELMS system working knowledge of Excel is necessary.
+Properly preparing and formatting the current enrollment Excel file from your districts' POS, SIS, or PEIMS is the first step to using the Texas ELMS system.
+Specific instructions on formatting your Excel file and inputting data can be found here. - 2.
+Uploading your Excel file Once you are in the Texas ELMS: